Vinicio Castilla Soria

 The later years

-Vinny continued to shuffle from club to club.
-He joined the Rockies again in 2004 and hit .271/.332/.535 for a 104 OPS+, his best mark in six years, since he had been in Colorado last.
-The veteran cracked 35 homers and 43 doubles and drove in 131 runners.
-He led the NL in RBI, was fourth in extra-base hits and 8th in total bases.
-He fielded .987 at third base, setting a new National League record for fielding percentage at third base.
+Vinny was now firmly in the slow descent all veteran ballplayers find themselves caught in towards the end of line.
+But first, he re-joined the Rockies in 2004 and reaped the rewards Coors Field had to offer, hitting .271/.332/.535 for a 104 OPS+ in 148 games, his best mark in six years.
+He cracked 35 homers and 43 doubles and drove in a NL-leading 131 runs.
+He finished fourth in extra-base hits, 8th in total bases and fielded .987 at third base, setting a new NL record for the position.
 The mark stood for five years before being topped by Kevin Kouzmanoff.

-Castilla led all Mexican natives in MLB in homers (320), RBI (1,105), hits (1,884), at-bats (6,822) and doubles (349) and was 95th all-time in MLB in home runs hit at the time his career ended.
-He was on the Hall of Fame ballot in 2012, but received only 6 votes and was dropped; however, even that slight total was the second-highest by a player whose name appeared on the ballot for the first time that year, as only Bernie Williams did better.
+Castilla leads all Mexican natives in MLB in homers (320), RBI (1,105), hits (1,884), at bats (6,822) and doubles (349) and was 95th all-time in MLB in home runs hit at the time his career ended.
+He was on the Hall of Fame ballot in 2012, but received only 6 votes and was dropped; however, even that slight total was the second-highest by a player whose name appeared on the ballot for the first time that year; only Bernie Williams did better.
+In 2017, he was inducted into the Caribbean Baseball Hall of Fame.

 Sources include 1989 and 1991 Baseball Guides, 1992-1993 Baseball Almanacs, Viva Beisbol newsletter by Bruce Baskin (May 2006 edition) and The Mexican League: Comprehensive Player Statistics by Pedro Treto Cisneros